astronomer/astronomer-cosmos/SECURITY.rst

 Required information and how to disclose
 ====================================

-Please send a single, plain-text (not HTML) email for each vulnerability you are reporting.
+Please send a single, plain-text (not HTML) email for each vulnerability you report.
 At a minimum, it should include the following:

 * Brief description/title of the vulnerability